Restaurant managers ensure that a restaurant operates efficiently and profitably while maintaining its good reputation

 Many restaurants are run by proprietors or partnerships.
 Chain restaurants are extremely common but there are also a large amount of independent establishments.

-Many regional and national restaurant chains offer management training opportunities for graduates.
-Competition for these types of schemes is increasing.
+Some regional and national restaurant chains offer management training opportunities for graduates, although competition for these types of schemes is increasing.

 Look for job vacancies at: